hepaestus/3d-printing/3d-printing-manifesto.md

 ### Stock Ender 3 Pro
 <img alt="Ender 3 Pro" src="images/ender3pro.png" style="width: 500px;margin: 5 auto">

-$209 The [Ender 3 Pro](https://www.creality3dofficial.com/products/creality-ender-3-pro-3d-printer) cames as a kit to assemble.
-This made me more familiar with it and since I built it I can always fix it. :)
+$209 The [Ender 3 Pro](https://www.creality3dofficial.com/products/creality-ender-3-pro-3d-printer) came as a kit to assemble.
+This made me more familiar with it and since I built it I feel like I can always fix it. :)

 ### Upgraded Ender 3 Pro
 In general upgrades are not required.
 I used the stock ender 3 pro for more than a year before any upgrades at all.
 In that time I noticed issues the printer was having that I wanted to correct if possible.
 After the upgrades, my printer performs better and is more reliable.
 That said it's super fun to tinker with and improve your printer.
 Here are the upgrades I have done, in roughly the order I did them.